Redcliffe-Maud Report: Reaction

-Immediately after the report was published, Prime Minister Harold Wilson said that he accepted the recommendations "in principle" and committed the government to "press ahead quickly" on the legislation necessary to implement it, later clarifying that legislation would probably follow in the 1970–71 or 1971–72 parliamentary session.
+Immediately after the report was published, the Prime Minister, Harold Wilson, said that he accepted the recommendations "in principle" and committed the government to "press ahead quickly" on the legislation necessary to implement it, later clarifying that legislation would probably follow in the 1970–71 or 1971–72 parliamentary session.
 The Labour Party Government issued a white paper entitled "Reform of Local Government in England" (Cmnd 4276) in February 1970, broadly accepting the recommendations of the report.
 The Government had however added two new metropolitan areas: West Yorkshire (with the five Bradford/Leeds/Halifax/Huddersfield/Mid-Yorkshire unitaries as districts), and South Hampshire based on the Southampton and Portsmouth unitaries, with the Isle of Wight being a separate district.

 Observers felt that the Conservative Party, then in opposition, had no urgency in defining their position.
 The shadow spokesman Peter Walker did not commit himself but instead held a series of regional conferences to ascertain party grassroots opinion.
 Reports suggested these conferences were overwhelmingly hostile and the Conservative Party conference in 1969 passed a highly critical motion, while suggesting that some reform of local government was supported.
 Walker decided that a future Conservative government could not implement Redcliffe-Maud, but refused to disown the report completely.

 The Rural District Councils Association was immediately opposed to the proposals which would see their members subsumed in much larger authorities.
 They started a national campaign with the slogan "Don't Vote for R.E.
 Mote" (with Mr R.E.
 Mote depicted as an insensitive bureaucrat), distributing material to all their members.
 The slogan was used on postal franking from the affected authorities.
 Swale Rural District Council was forced to opt out of the campaign due to the similarity of "R.E.
 Mote" with the local Conservative prospective parliamentary candidate R.D.
 Moate.
 By coincidence, Moate had moved the motion opposing Redcliffe-Maud at the Conservative Party conference.